 No, she would be a target and soon after, dead, and all to honor this idiot.

 Jorge the Headless-Hero plays through the dragon’s head, it’s an old diddy a would-be victim sang as a bribe to be let go.
-He did not need to bribe her, she told him so and yet he kept singing.
-So she feigned to eat him and was forced to relocate here to this seacliff cave as a result.
+He did not need to bribe her, she told him so, and yet he kept singing.
+So she ate him and was forced to relocate here to this seacliff cave as a result.

 In her recollection, she adds instruments to the missive and has it sung by a gorgeous Somali woman she knows can hit the highest most glorious notes.
-It improves the memory greatly and makes her applause at the end, less irritatingly unearned.
+It improves the memory greatly and makes her indigestion at the end less irritating.

 Then the man above sobs and Perseida hates herself for it, but she actually feels bad and finds herself moving forward to see if she can help.